-Alimony Divorce Attorney in Huntsville, AL
+Alimony Laws in Huntsville, Alabama

 Alimony, also known as “spousal support,” may not be an issue in all divorces ─ but when it does come up, it can cause a great deal of contention between spouses.
-Alimony is support that one spouse pays to the other so that the spouse who is being paid can maintain a standard of living similar to the one the couple enjoyed while they were married.
+Alimony is the support that one spouse pays to the other so that the spouse who is being paid can maintain a standard of living similar to the one the couple enjoyed while they were married.
 Alimony is typically paid in divorces between parties who have been married a substantial length of time.

 At Leigh Daniel Family Law, our highly skilled Huntsville alimony attorney has negotiated aggressively for spouses on both sides of the fence.

 For spouses who are seeking alimony, our sharp legal team will conduct a detailed investigation to show how your standard of living would change without this support and how your earning potential may have been affected by your role in the marriage.
 We will also analyze your family’s financial situation so we are ready to prove that your spouse has the ability to pay.

 For spouses who are being pushed for alimony, our dedicated divorce attorneys will perform a thorough review of your family finances and the history of your relationship.
 Armed with the facts, we will aggressively fight unfair claims to protect your rights and your future.

 Whether you expect to pay alimony or you expect to receive it, you need an experienced Huntsville divorce lawyer on your side to protect your legal interests and those of your children.
 Attorney Leigh Daniel has served the Huntsville and Northern Alabama communities since 1994.
 Because our office focuses specifically on family law, our compassionate legal team brings a depth of knowledge and a clarity of perspective to the table for each of our clients.

 Alabama Alimony Laws & Divorce